 Vagarshapat, Republic of Armenia

-St. Shoghakat was built by Prince Aghamal Sorotetsi in 1694 during the reign of Catholicos Nahabed I. The name of the church means "drop of light" because the ray of light that came down from heaven upon Hripsime.
-The church is a domed single-nave basilica with a semi-circular eastern apse flanked on either side by narrow chapels.
-Some portions of the apse wall could possibly date to the 5th century.
+St. Shoghakat was built by Prince Aghamal Sհorotetsi in 1694 during the reign of Catholicos Nahabed I. The name of the church means "drop of light".
+The legend says that a ray of light came down from heaven upon the site where the Christian nuns were tortured and killed before Christianity was adopted as a state religion.
+The church is a single-nave domed basilica with arched courtyard.

 The monastery complex of Etchmiadzin was included in the UNESCO world heritage list in 2001.